Zygo/bees/docs/options.md

  below 1.0 to leave some cores idle, or above 1.0 if there are more disks than CPUs in the filesystem.

- If the computed thread count is higher than `BEES_DEFAULT_THREAD_LIMIT` (currently 8), then only that number of threads will be created.
- This limit can be overridden by the `--thread-count` option; however, be aware that there are [kernel issues with systems that have many CPU cores](btrfs-kernel.md) when users try to run bees on all of them.

 * `--loadavg-target LOADAVG` or `-g`

  Specify load average target for dynamic worker threads.
 Default is